EternalSeraph8/A-11-HALL-A-Mod-Special-Episode-DU11-AHA-N-/README.md

 Hello and thanks for downloading our little mod for our favorite dullahan, Yura!
 We've worked really hard to create this as a little gesture for her birthday, and we hope you enjoy playing this mod.

+NOTE: This repo uses GIT LFS, so it must be cloned to get the source files.
+Just in case, the source files are also included in this drive folder: https://drive.google.com/file/d/1POdoS6YoFtOEIes0JLAOdQ4UVb8P8bYX/view?usp=sharing

 How to install:

 1. Backup data.win from your root directory

-2. Drop everything in the folder "manual" into your root directory(where "VA-11 Hall A.exe" is).
+2. Drop everything in the zip file into your root directory(where "VA-11 Hall A.exe" is).

 To check if you did it right, go to 'scripts' and there to 'eng'.
 There should be a file called "script101.txt".
 If not, you did it wrong.